 District (Powiat) Drohiczyn

-I remember very clearly our army settlement in Chlewiszcze, although I didn’t live on there but in Drohiczyn.
+I remember very clearly our army settlement in Chlewiszcze, although I didn’t live there but in Drohiczyn.
 I spent time on the settlement during the summer holidays, cycling the 2 kilometres from Drohiczyn.
 These were the good, peaceful and carefree days.
 I remember childhood Christmas and Easter feasts, when the whole family came together.

 As soon as war broke out in September 1939 with the invasion of the Russian army in Eastern Poland, it was foreseen that Russia would not show any leniency towards the settlers.